MattHatwey/Manemo/chapter3.md

 Esper was best friends with Aves.
 Esper and Crystal ran a Boba Tea place named Bubble Lake Boba.
 Crystal and Esper are considered the best siblings of all time.

+Crystal loves Esper.
+Crystal does everything with Esper.
+She has special Crystal-related powers.

+Sirius is the twin of Bubble.
+Sirius is a prankster.
+She loves to surprise Manemos suddenly by jump scaring them, or suddenly splashing them with water.
+Sirius likes to play with Mist.

+Bubble is the twin of Sirius.
+She is chaotic and even more of a prankster than Sirius.
+Bubble likes to play with Mist, but sometimes pranks her.
+Bubble puts paint inside of the shower heads, and steals Meru's guns.
+She also throws peanuts at Manemos, and loves to ride her unicycle and eat cake at the same time.
+She also throws walnuts at Manemos who throw peanuts back at her.
+Bubble loves cashew nuts, so she never throws them.
+Even Sirius can't catch up to her.

+Heles is the twin of Reverse.
+They brought Shirottori- and Flame to Manemo Land by spinning around in circles.
+Heles was bored so she started spinning, and she bumped into Reverse, who also started spinning.
+Suddenly they arrived in the beatiful white world.

+Reverse is the twin of Heles.
+Reverse follows after Heles all the time, even to weird places such as a bar that Heles went to.

+Haru is the child of Meru and Heather.
+She likes to play, but usually likes to play alone.

+Kiwi is the child of Snow and Calipi.
+Unlike Calipi, she does not know how to fight.
+She likes to read quietly.

 Flame once lived in a beatiful white world, along with a Manemo named Shirottori- (White Bird).
 Flame was brought to the Crystal tower by Heles and Reverse.
 Obsidian was Flame's spirit when she was sent to heaven.